-Here is an example of how a Passivhaus consultant can interact with a designer: NK Architects's first pass at the design showed a 4' wide x 20' high window in the north-facing stair bay.
-Since moving to an even thicker external layer of insulation (say 11 7/8" TJIs outboard of the 2x6 structural wall instead of 9 1/4" TJIs) would have meant losing floor area on the tiny site, and we were already using the highest performance glass offered by Intus (U-0.105, SHGC 0.62), the only avenue to optimizing the performance left was to add south glazing and reduce north glazing.
-I proposed, and as you can see, NK Architects executed my idea of chamferring a set of deep-set punched windows instead of the tall fixed window on the bay, using CFC-free polyiso to maintain a decent average R-value in the assembly.
+Here is an example of how a Passivhaus consultant can interact with a designer: NK Architects’s first pass at the design showed a 4′ wide x 20′ high window in the north-facing stair bay.
+Since moving to an even thicker external layer of insulation (say 11 7/8″ TJIs outboard of the 2×6 structural wall instead of 9 1/4″ TJIs) would have meant losing floor area on the tiny site, and we were already using the highest performance glass offered by Intus (U-0.105, SHGC 0.62), the only avenue to optimizing the performance left was to add south glazing and reduce north glazing.
+I proposed and as you can see NK Architects executed my idea of chamferring a set of deep-set punched windows instead of the tall fixed window on the bay, using CFC-free polyiso to maintain a decent average R-value in the assembly.

-The was a project of firsts.
-It was Cascade Built's and NK Architects' first Passive House, and the first Passive House on which I was doing Passive House consulting rather than acting as the prime architect.
-It would be safe to say it was a learning experience for all--and that's a good thing, as we will all be able to carry this experience forward into our next projects.
-At this stage of the game, I find that Passive House projects are collaborative works of the entire Passive House community.
-Many of my Passive House Northwest colleagues contributed to the success of this project, especially Bronwyn Barry, who did THERM analysis, and Dan Whitmore who provided consultation on Passive House construction techniques as the house was being built.
-I also asked for and received great feedback and advice from members of the Passive House Northwest Google Group, including Adam Cohen, Graham Wright, and Dylan Lamar.
-Geoff Briggs in my office translated NK's 2D AutoCAD documents into ArchiCAD BIM, to facilitate the take-offs necessary for PHPP.
+This was a project of firsts.
+It was Cascade Built’s and NK Architects’ first Passive House, and the first Passive House on which I was doing Passive House consulting rather than acting as the prime architect.
+It would be safe to say it was a learning experience for all–and that’s a good thing, as we will all be able to carry this experience forward into our next projects.
+I find that Passive House projects are collaborative works of the entire Passive House community, much like early green architecture projects were collaborations of that community.
+Many Passive House colleagues contributed to the success of this project, and I believe in giving credit where credit is due: Bronwyn Barry did THERM analysis and Dan Whitmore provided consultation to Cascade Built on construction techniques as the house was being built.
+I also received great feedback and advice from members of the Passive House Northwest Google Group, including Adam Cohen, Graham Wright, and Dylan Lamar.
+Geoff Briggs in my office translated NK’s 2D AutoCAD documents into ArchiCAD BIM, to facilitate the take-offs necessary for PHPP.

 The project was certified according to the standards and protocols of PHI (the international Passive House Institute).
 The actual certification work was done by Bob Ryan and Lindsey Noctor at the Passive House Academy.
 At this point the performance standards for PHI and PHIUS are the same, although the protocols for certification are slightly different.